barumau/pandunia/eng/B03_baze_jumla.md

 ### da <small>this or that</small>

 **da hir es kua?**
-What's this?
+– What's this?

 **da hir es aple.**
-This is an apple.
+– This is an apple.

 **da der es kua?**
-What is that?
+– What is that?

 **da der es aranja.**
-That is an orange.
+– That is an orange.

 **da es rubi aple.**
-This is a red apple.
+– This is a red apple.

 **da aple es rubi.**
-This apple is red.
+– This apple is red.

 **da es rubi.**
-This is red.
+– This is red.

-**di a kua?**
+**di sta kua?**
-Where are they?
+– Where are they?

-**di a hir.**
+**di sta hir.**
-They are here.
+– They are here.

-**di a der.**
+**di sta der.**
-They are there.
+– They are there.

 ### se <small>'s (possessive particle)</small>

 **da es kua?**
-What's this?
+– What's this?

 **da es mi se telefon.**
-It's my telephone.
+– It's my telephone.

-**ye es kua se?**
+**da hir es kua se?**
-Whose is this?
+– Whose is this?

 **da es mi se.**
-It's mine.
+– It's mine.

 Note: Possessive particle
 **se**